Shuffle/Shuffle-docs/handbook/support/README.md

 ### Google Groups

 You will need to request access to the google groups channel.
-Once access is obtained, you will log into your gmail inbox and use the upper right hand corner to access the menu to click on [Google groups](https://groups.google.com/).
+Once access is obtained, you will log into your gmail inbox and use the upper right hand corner to access the menu to click on [Google groups](https://groups.google.com/a/shuffler.io/g/shuffle-support).
+You have to be invited, so if you're lacking access, request it from frikky@shuffler.io.

 ![image](https://user-images.githubusercontent.com/58112539/197284935-e04a24ce-7ee6-4588-96f1-16a7887fca4c.png)